KwnLi/bioavailability/README.md

 - `DU` - DU number
 - `DU_mn` - the "true" DU-specific RBA mean, drawn from the sitewide distribution
 - `n_rba` - the number of samples measured for RBA
-- `est_ivb_DU` - the measured IVBA value for the DU, taken from the mean of the sample estiamtes
+- `est_ivb_DU` - the measured IVBA value for the DU, taken from the mean of the sample estimates
-- `est_rba_DU` - the estimated RBA value for the DU, based on the IVBA
+- `est_rba_DU` - the estimated RBA value for the DU, based on the IVBA.
+These values have averaged individual sample increments already, if there were any specified
 - `est_rba_site` - the estimated sitewide RBA, based on averaging the DU RBA estimates (`est_rba_site`)
 - `DU_error` - the % relative error for each DU, comparing the sitewide RBA estimate (`est_rba_site`) to the true RBA of the DU (`DU_mn`)
 - `DU_abserror` - the absolute value of the % relative error for each DU